eldraco/theinfinitewebpage/README.md

-# The Infinite Web Server Honeypot
+# The Infinite Web Site Honeypot

 This is a quick honeypot web server that delivers an infinite web page to anyone asking **anything** from it.
 It sends a never ending web page that may fill up the hard disk of the attacker if the download is automatic.
 Also has some _sticky_ properties to try to capture the browser for as long as possible.

 This new version is designed to work as a web LaBrea-style honyepot.
 So when the attcker connects to your honeypot, you can _stuck_ it to prevent any lateral movement in the network and you can fill the hard disk.

+Sending a lot of data to the web clients has several effects depending on the clients.
+For example nmap stores the responces in memory (as most clients) so actually The Infinite Web Site will fill up all the RAM memory + swap.
+Becareful when trying.

 The new features are:
 - Any web page that you ask for, will end un being infinite.